thedrhax-dockerfiles/jenkins-slave-android/README.md

 * `-e JENKINS_SLAVE_NAME=swarm-$RANDOM` — name of slave displayed in Jenkins
 * `-e JENKINS_SLAVE_WORKERS=1` — number of simultaneously running tasks
 * `-e JENKINS_SLAVE_LABELS` — slave labels which can be used in Jenkins

 * `-e AVD=ip_of_avd_container:5555` — attach the running [AVD container](https://github.com/TheDrHax/docker-android-avd) to perform the instrumentation testing

 # License

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.